 Where to stay in Budapest: Best areas

-2. Lipótváros – Belváros (District V), best area to stay in Budapest
+1. Lipótváros – Belváros (District V), where to stay in Budapest for first timers

 At some distance from historic Buda and its first district is the District V which includes both Belváros and Lipótváros.
 Belváros is often considered to be Budapest’s charming inner city.